UniMath/agda-unimath/src/foundation-core/universal-property-pullbacks.lagda.md

         ( equiv-tot (λ h → extensionality-cone f g (cone-map f g c h) c')) ( is-contr-map-is-equiv (up C') c')
 ```

+## Table of files about pullbacks

+The following table lists files that are about pullbacks as a general concept.

+{{#include tables/pullbacks.md}}